MaitreyeeCoolkarni/Pointers-EXP-9/README.md

 ## Conclusion
 The program successfully demonstrates accessing array elements in reverse order using pointers.
 By using ptr[i], the pointer accesses elements relative to the base address without directly using the array name.

+## PROGRAM 4

+## Aim
+To input a string from the user and display it using a pointer to a string in C++.

+## Algorithm
+Start the program.

+Declare a string variable str1 and initialize it as empty.

+Prompt the user to enter a string.

+Read the string input into str1.

+Declare a string pointer str_ptr and assign it the address of str1.

+Display the string using the dereferenced pointer *str_ptr.

+End the program.

+## Conclusion
+The program successfully demonstrates how a pointer can be used to store the address of a string variable and access its value using the dereference operator (*).
+This confirms that pointers can handle complex data types like std::string in C++.